Pros / The Sound Soother is one of the only sound machines in our lineup that features an alarm clock and radio.

 The vacuum and blender were the most intrusive and abrasive sounds we tried in our test.
 The Sound Soother did not do much to mask their noise.
 We could still hear both of them pretty clearly during the test.

 One of the most disappointing results was the Sound Soother's inability to block the noise from the traffic outside the testing facility.
-Most sound machines were able to mask the outside traffic fairly well, while the Sound Soother white noise maker struggled to do that.
+Most sound machines, including the HoMedics Deep Sleep and Lectro Fan, were able to mask the outside traffic fairly well, while the Sound Soother white noise maker struggled to do that.

 This sound machine ranked toward the bottom of our lineup in sound quality too.
 One major problem is that the sound profiles are obvious loops.
 The loops only run about five seconds before they restart.
 That is incredibly short for a sound profile.
 Audible sound looping can make it difficult to fall asleep to the sound profile, because it becomes easy to focus on the loop as opposed to letting the sound fade into the background like it should.

 None of our reviewers felt like they would be able to fall asleep to this sound machine.
 The profiles don't sound authentic.
 The heartbeat sound profile sounds like the speaker is cutting in and out.
 The sound profiles are bright and grainy, without much depth to them.